-With a long, sharp knife, cut a pocket into the meat horizontally about 3/4 of the way through.
+With a long and sharp knife, cut a pocket into meat horizontally, about 3/4 of the way through.

-Wrap in foil or plastic wrap and refrigerate for 4-6 hours.
+Wrap in foil or plastic wrap and refrigerate for 4 to 6 hours.

 Place on hot grill.

-Cook over medium heat for about 20-25 minutes, turning occasionally.
+Cook over medium heat for about 20 to 25 minutes, turning occasionally.

 Make sure to turn carefully to avoid disrupting the stuffing.

-For added flavor add wood chips for smoke.
-For a charcoal grill, spread water soaked chips directly over coals.
-For a gas grill, wrap wet wood chips in foil and place under the cooking grate in one corner.
+For added flavor, add wood chips to smoke.
+For a charcoal grill, spread water-soaked chips directly over coals.
+For a gas grill, wrap wet wood chips in foil and place under cooking grate in one corner.

-Once the internal temperature of the meat reaches 160-165 degrees, remove from heat and let rest for 10 minutes.
+Once internal temperature of meat reaches 160 F to 165 F, remove from heat and let rest for 10 minutes.
 Slice and serve.